Rayrsn/Discord-Custom-RPC/README.md

 * ~~The enable time check box doesn't work.~~

 All of the mentioned bugs are fixed.

+## Acknowledgments
+* The reason I haven't uploaded a Linux executable is because there are too many Linux distros and each one of them have a specific requirement.
+* And the file size for each Linux executable is much larger than the Windows version.

 ## To-Do List
 - [x] Make a functioning enable time check box.
 - [x] Minimize to tray feature.